ircdocs/modern-irc/index.md

 This channel mode controls whether the channel is 'secret', and does not have any value.

 A channel that is set to secret will not show up in responses to the [`LIST`](#list-message) or [`NAMES`](#names-message) command unless the client sending the command is joined to the channel.
 Likewise, secret channels will not show up in the [`RPL_WHOISCHANNELS`](#rplwhoischannels-319) numeric unless the user the numeric is being sent to is joined to that channel.

+### Protected Topic Mode

+This mode is standard, and the mode letter used for it is `"+t"`.

+This channel mode controls whether channel priveleges are required to set the topic, and does not have any value.

+If this mode is enabled, users must have channel priveledges such as [halfop](#halfop-prefix) or [operator](#operator-prefix) status in order to change the topic of a channel.
+In a channel that does not have this mode enabled, anyone may set the topic of the channel using the [`TOPIC`](#topic-message) command.

+### No External Messages Mode

+This mode is standard, and the mode letter used for it is `"+n"`.

+This channel mode controls whether users who are not joined to the channel can send messages to it, and does not have any value.

+If this mode is enabled, users MUST be joined to the channel in order to send [private messages](#privmsg-message) and [notices](#notice-message) to the channel.
+If this mode is enabled and they try to send one of these to a channel they are not joined to, they will receive an [`ERR_CANNOTSENDTOCHAN`](#errcannotsendtochan-404) numeric and the message will not be sent to that channel.

 ## Channel Membership Prefixes